Ruterryter/project-cluedo/README.md

 # Cluedo - Mystery Randomizer

 Week 5 of Technigo bootcamp and we were assigned to do a mystery randomizer for the game leader of a Cluedo game.
 The site should consits of three deck of cards which when you clicked them randomly gave you a murderer, a weapon and a room where the murder took place.
-We should also have a button that summon up the mystery in text when clicked.
+We should also have a button that summon up the mystery in text when clicked and follow given design guidelines.

 ## The problem